Do Go On - 541 - The Freedom House Ambulance Service

 What's going on?

-When I did go to the hospital, sorry to bring this up again after I got hit by a car,
+I went when I did go to the hospital, sorry to bring this up again after I got hit by a car.

-And the guy at the like triage desk was like
+And the guy at the like triage desk was like, yes, gotten quite busy at the moment.

-Yeah I was like I tried and the GP said
+Yeah, I was like, I tried and the GP said, I reckon go to the hospital.

 Every day we get a bit busier after like other services are no longer available.